Fine-Tuning Llama: On-Premise, LoRA, QLoRA

 3. Quantized after merge: GGUF via llama.cpp, AWQ via autoawq, GPTQ — to reduce VRAM requirements

-# Merge adapter with base model
+# Merge adapter into base model

 merged_model = model.merge_and_unload()